-When this webpage was in the planning stage, I resolved that “not no way, not no how” (to borrow a line from the Wizard of Oz) would there be anything controversial here.
-It would be a webpage dedicated to collecting transit badges, pure and simple.
+When this webpage was in the planning stage, I resolved that “not no way, not no how” (to borrow a line from the Wizard of Oz) would I include anything controversial.
+It would be a webpage solely dedicated to collecting transit badges—pure and simple.
 Well, as this page demonstrates, I didn’t quite live up to my resolution.
 However, I’m hoping that no rational person will be insulted by one slight deviation from my original purpose, especially when one considers that it’s for a vital cause.
-But, if I’ve misjudged, then please accept my apology and please click on the return arrow.
+But, if I’ve misjudged, then please accept my apology and invitation to click on the return arrow.
 For those still with me, let’s move onto the green thing.

 “Mr. Thompson starts his Cadillac and winds it down the freeway track Leaving friends and neighbors in a hydrocarbon haze He’s joined by lots of smaller cars all sending gases to the stars There to form a seething cloud that hangs for thirty days And the sun licks down into it with an ultraviolet tongue Turns it into smog and then it settles in our lungs Oh, Garbage, garbage, garbage We’re filling up the sky with garbage What will we do when there’s nothing left to breathe but garbage.”(2)